matthw/matthw.github.io/content/posts/2023/grey-cat-the-flag-2023-crackme2/index.md

 0x1e1:	test	r12, r12
 ```

-it's first initialized to 0 and sometimes, or'd with another register (which must 0 as well).
+it's first initialized to 0 and sometimes `or`'d with another register (which must zero as well if we want it to remain zero).

 starring at the screen, we can notice a recurring pattern in some blocks, like this one: